The most charming general store in every US state

 Wisconsin: Ehlers Store, Cornucopia

-Ehlers Store – just a stone’s throw away from Lake Superior – is truly the beating heart of the tiny town of Cornucopia, Wisconsin.
-It has many a quirky feature, including a communal puzzle and a loveseat which sits by the hearth of a fireplace, ideal for frosty Wisconsin winters.
-The store hosts pizza nights and has its own organic garden where, among other things, basil is grown to make tubs and tubs of pesto on-site.
-A recent restoration project at Ehlers Store even uncovered original tin tiles from its early 20th-century days.
+Ehlers Store – just a stone’s throw away from Lake Superior – is the beating heart of the tiny town of Cornucopia.
+Besides selling hardware, homeware, organic groceries, cheese, and local crafts, it has several quirky features, including a loveseat that sits by the fireplace, ideal for frosty Wisconsin winters.
+There's an organic garden on site, too, and the ingredients grown there are used to make all kinds of tempting treats.

 Wyoming: Aladdin General Store, Aladdin

-Aladdin, Wyoming may only have a population of 15, but its general store is open to serve seven days a week with a variety of sundries.
-Not only can you find typical groceries and newspapers, but Aladdin General Store has its very own freight station as well as a bar – the town’s only watering hole.
-It’s not uncommon for music fans to find a gem among their crates of vinyl, just don’t get too spooked out by the attic; although the plastering curls off of the walls, it’s full of unusual knickknack.
+Aladdin, Wyoming may only have a population of 15, but its general store is open six days a week, selling a variety of sundries.
+Not only can you find essential groceries and newspapers here, but Aladdin General Store also has its very own freight station, as well as a bar – the town’s only watering hole.
+Music lovers might find a gem among the store's crates of vinyl.
+Don’t miss the attic; the plastering curls off of the walls, but it’s a treasure trove of antiques.

 Comments